rebane2001/lyra.horse-blog/blog/content/posts/2024-04-stealing-telegram/index.md

 <p>Log in to Telegram by QR Code</p>
 <ol><li><span>Open Telegram on your phone</span></li><li><span>Go to Settings &gt; Devices &gt; Link Desktop Device</span></li><li><span>Point your phone at this screen to confirm login</span></li></ol>
 </div>

+The same thing they did with the QR code logins!

 Discuss this post on: twitter, mastodon, hackernews, cohost